cnclabs/ICE/README.md

 # ICE: Item Concept Embedding via Textual Information
 ## 1. Introduction
-The ICE toolkit is designed to embed concepts into items such that the resulted item embeddings can be compared in terms of overall conceptual similarity regardless of item types ([ICE: Item Concept Embedding via Textual Information](http://dl.acm.org/citation.cfm?doid=3077136.3080807), SIGIR 2017).
+The ICE toolkit is designed to embed the concepts of items into an embedding representation such that the resulted embeddings can be compared in terms of overall conceptual similarity regardless of item types ([ICE: Item Concept Embedding via Textual Information](http://dl.acm.org/citation.cfm?doid=3077136.3080807), SIGIR 2017).
 For example, a song can be used to retrieve conceptually similar songs (homogeneous) as well as conceptually similar concepts (heterogeneous).

-Specifically, ICE incorporates items and their representative concepts (words extracted from the item's textual information) using a heterogeneous network and then learns the embeddings for both items and concepts in terms of the shared concept words.
+In specific, ICE incorporates items and their representative concepts (words extracted from the item's textual information) using a heterogeneous network and then learns the embeddings for both items and concepts in terms of the shared concept words.
 Since items are defined in terms of concepts, adding expanded concepts into the network allows the learned embeddings to be used to retrieve conceptually more diverse and yet relevant results.

 ### 1.1.
 System Requirements
 - g++ 4.9
 - python3
 - cython
+- boost_random (due to which, the ICE toolkit is not workable on macOS yet.)

 ### 1.2.
 Getting Started
 #### Download: